bbarres/Realtime/README.md

 - **datatot.txt:** the main data set which contains all the .
 Each line correspond to one individuals and the following information for each individuals can be found in this table:
     - *Sample_ID*: unique identification number for each sample
-    - *family*: to which family the individual belongs to.
-Only the family with a number as a family ID are of interest for this study.
+    - *family*: which family the individual belongs to.
+Only the 15 principal families with a number as a family ID ("1", "9", "11", "27", "45", "48", "51", "70", "71", "72", "73", "74", "75", "76", "77") are of interest for this study.
 The family has been checked using a parentage analysis to confirm the mother tree when genetic data were available.
-If no genetic data were available, this is simply the original family ID of the acorn
+If no genetic data were available, this is simply the original family ID of the acorn.
+Using genotyping tools, a few individuals were identified as not belonging to one of the 15 original families ("26" and "99").
+Individuals used to surround the individuals included in the experimental design to limit boundary effects are labeled "hd".
+Individuals labelled "3P", "3P tv", "A4", "cc" and "cc-cast" belong to a controlled crossing not investigated in this study.
+Individuals labeled "asc" are potential father trees.
-    - *family_simp*: same information as the "family" variable, but with simplified coding
+    - *family_simp*: same information as the "family" variable, but with simplified coding (all the controlled crossing individuals are labeled "CC" and the "asc" individuals are labeled "PAR")
     - *parent_id*: ID of the identified mother for the individual
-    - *bloc*: experimental design block ID
+    - *bloc*: block ID in the experimental design
     - *PU*: unitary plot ID
-    - *rg*: rank number within the unitary plot
+    - *rg*: rank number within the unitary plot.
+There are 12 rank per block
-    - *n*:
+    - *n*: individual number on the rank.
+There are a maximum of 48 position on a rank
     - *coord_X*: X coordinates in the general experimental setting, used for producing the map of the experimental setting in the supplementary material
     - *coord_Y*: Y coordinates in the general experimental setting, used for producing the map of the experimental setting in the supplementary material
     - *na.9micro*: number of missing data for an individual for the 9 best microsatellites